Partial-Transformations/cake-metrics/README.md

 ![alt text](approach_nbd.png)

 ## USE OF OPEN AI
 Catagorize and label existing data sets and assit in the generation of honey pots.
+OpenAI would also remain part of the toolset, as we seek to provide defneders with the tooling and documentaton to spin this service up and create their own tailored honey pots.

 ## TESTING ENVIRONMENT
 We will seek to create a simplified but realistic testing environment modeled on Blue Team principals.
 We will use descrete methods of capturing logs to demonstrate how an attacker would interact with the honey pot and leave behind evidence of that activity.
 We would also like to open the test environment to public attack for the purpose of improving on the honey pots and the infrastructure.
 We have not specified in the diagram below how we intend to implement our solution against the CI/CD pipeline and that is because we are resevering time during our testing to idenfity where and how this toolset can be injected into infrasturcture.